bulffi/xv-6_learing/README.md

 ```

 And you'll get the `compile_commands.json` file in the xv-6 directory.
 It's already included in this git repo and clangd should be able to recognize that.

+## Debug

+Unfortunately, I can't find information about gdb for rescv for Fedora 33.
+So I had to compile the whole riscv [tool-chain](https://github.com/riscv/riscv-gnu-toolchain) by myself.
+Because I don't need the `Newlib` module, I delete it from the repo.
+You can just follow the guide in README to install the toolkit to `/opt/riscv`, and you can start the gdb with `de.sh`.